electric vehicle at charging station

 Electric vs. gas cars: Which offers the best fuel economy?

-But what about before then?
-Today, is an EV cheaper to drive from point a to point b than a gasoline-powered car?
+Is an EV cheaper to drive from point a to point b than a gasoline-powered car?

 CAR A